DarkMio/RedditRover/readme.md

 This bot is now again under development.
 Way less complex code, more segmentation and more single responsibility principle.

 ```
-v0.5: Recode of the bot.
+v0.6: (Currently being worked on.)
+Recode of the bot.
 --------------------------------------------------------------------------------------------------------------
 v0.5: Added more bots - and then it kept fucking up.
 v0.4: Should now load inifite amounts of links, represent them with the website title and respond accordingly.